-Putting HCD-funded rental housing capital amounts and HCD-funded rental subsidy or operating subsidy on the same Unit(s) is permissible.
+NPLH funds can be stacked with HCD funds that are not subject to the stacking rule.
+In addition, putting HCD-funded rental housing capital amounts and HCD-funded rental subsidy or operating subsidy on the same Unit(s) is permissible.
 Putting HCD-funded rental housing capital amounts and HCD-funded amounts for infrastructure or transportation-related amenities on the same Unit(s) is also permissible.
 See Section 200 (e) for more detail.

-9. Financial Feasibility
+10. Financial Feasibility

 Projects shall meet the underwriting requirements of HCD's UMRs, as well as the Occupancy, Income, Rent Limits, and Transition Reserve requirements discussed below.
-Where there is a difference between the UMRs and the NPLH Program Guidelines, the provisions of the Guidelines shall prevail.
+Where there is a difference between the UMRs and the NPLH program Guidelines, the provisions of the Guidelines shall prevail.
 See Sections 206, 207, and 208 of the Guidelines for more information.

-10. Site and Unit Requirements
+11. Site and Unit Requirements

 All Project sites must be free from severe adverse environmental conditions, such as the presence of toxic waste that is economically infeasible to remove and that cannot be mitigated.
-Documentation of compliance with this requirement must be provided as set forth in the HCD application form.
+Documentation of compliance with this requirement must be provided as set forth in the NPLH application forms.

 All Project sites must be reasonably accessible to public transportation, shopping, medical services, recreation, schools, and employment in relation to the needs of the Project tenants and what is typically available in that County.
-Documentation of compliance with this requirement must be provided as set forth in the HCD application form.
+Documentation of compliance with this requirement must be provided as set forth in the NPLH application forms.